nikerla/vc-content/pages/glossary/how-to-calculate-safety-stock.md

     <p class="text">Depending on the products you’re selling, you may need to adjust to seasonal changes.
 During the peak seasons, sales may increase drastically requiring a bigger safety stock.
 But, once the peak season is over, you would want to start reducing your safety stock levels to lower your carrying costs. </p>
     <h2>Safety Stock levels and Reorder Point</h2>
     <p class="text">
     So, now you know how to calculate average stock level and how to determine exactly how much safety stock you need.
 Use that when deciding on your reordering quantity.
-Calculate safety stock and document it in your [order management software](https://virtocommerce.com/order-management-software)  to help with your reorder point calculations! </p>
+Calculate safety stock and document it in your <a href="{{ 'https://virtocommerce.com/order-management-software' | absolute_url }}">order management software</a> to help with your reorder point calculations! </p>
 <div class="buttons">
         <a class="button fill" href="/try-now">Try It Now</a>
         <a class="button fill" href="/contact-us">Request Information & Personal Demo</a>